chesnokoff/josseph/docs/faq.md

 https://github.com/example/project.git
 ```

+Blank lines and `#` comments are ignored.
+Duplicate URLs are removed after
+loading.

-## Why is a result missing?
+## Why is a result missing for one tool?

-Usually one of these:
+Check the strict cases first:

-- the tool was not selected in `tools:`
+- the tool was not selected
-- the tool failed for that repository
+- the extractor failed and therefore wrote no artifacts
+- only one of `<tool>.parquet` or `<tool>.json` exists, so the result is incomplete
-- the result was already cached and reused
+- the result was already cached and skipped

-Check `results/runs/<run-id>/summary.json` for details.
+The source of truth is `results/runs/<run-id>/summary.json`.

+## Why did the process exit `0` even though one extractor failed?

+Because extractor failures are non-fatal by design.
+Exit code `1` is reserved
+for repository-level failures.
+Use `summary.extractor_failure_count` and
+`failed_runs` to detect incomplete runs.

+## Why is there no `summary.json` at all?

+The most likely cause is config loading failure before the run reporter was
+created.
+Typical examples are missing config file, invalid YAML, or missing
+`repositories`.

 ## Can I run only one tool?